By understanding exactly how temptations work in your conscious and subconscious mind, you can deal with it more effectively and more quickly.

 He who is selfcontrolled in the least is also selfcontrolled in the greatest.
 And he who is not selfcontrolled in the least cannot be selfcontrolled in the greatest.
 This is a corollary truth of Christ’s statement,

 ‘He who is faithful in what is least is faithful also in much; and he who is unjust in what is least is unjust also in much.’
 Luke 16:10

 If temptations continue stalking you relentlessly, it is a sure sign that a red light is flashing from heaven in your life.

 If you cannot find the answer in the direct temptation, look for it in another area of your life.

-Perhaps there is someone you are unable to forgive totally, though you still love him or her, perhaps there is some longstanding offense against a person who had done you a wrong, even if you dont hate him or her, perhaps you occasionally let your eyes linger over a pornographic image for a few seconds instead of turning your eyes off it instantly, perhaps there is thought that you allow lodgment in your mind for a short while, which should not be entertained for even a fraction of a second in a Christian’s life – then that is where the cause lies for your inability to have permanent victory over a far greater area of weakness or temptation.
+Perhaps there is someone you are unable to forgive totally, though you still love him or her, perhaps there is some longstanding offense against a person who had done you a wrong, even if you dont hate him or her, perhaps you occasionally let your eyes linger over a pornographic image for a few seconds instead of turning your eyes off it instantaneously, perhaps there is thought that you allow lodgment in your mind for a short while, which should not be entertained for even a fraction of a second in a Christian’s life – then that is where the cause lies for your inability to have permanent victory over a far greater area of weakness or temptation.

 The way to remove the mountain of temptation in your life is to shovel away with God’s help the little mounds of tempting delights.